disutils/disutils/README.md

 ---

+## Investments & Support

+Want to support Disutils Team and help us continue building advanced tools for the community?
+We gladly welcome any donations, which go directly toward developing, maintaining, and enhancing our bot offerings.
+By investing in Disutils, you’re helping us reach new heights and deliver better services.

+You can show your support by buying us a coffee here: [https://buymeacoffee.com/disutils](https://buymeacoffee.com/disutils).

+---

-Each role is essential to the success and growth of Disutils.
-Whether you're a coder, creative, organizer, or leader, there's a place for you here!
+Each role and every bit of support is essential to the success and growth of Disutils.
+Whether you're a coder, creative, organizer, or contributor, there's a place for you here!
 If you're ready to join us in building the next generation of bot technology, [apply here](https://disutils.com/apply) and take your first step toward joining the Disutils Team.

 **So, are you ready to make a difference with Disutils?
 Apply today and join us in building the future of bot-driven solutions!**